zfphex/blog/README.md

 ```
+/src - the compiler
 /markdown - stores markdown files that will be compiled
-/build - stores the compiled parts of the website
 /templates - stores the templates to be compiled
+/site - stores the compiled parts of the website
-/assets - fonts, styles, images, etc.
+/site/assets - fonts, styles, images, etc.
-/src - the compiler
+/site/img - images.
 ```

 TODO: